Burcu Yigit Turan

 Presentation

 My subject area in general is the social and cultural context of spatial planning and design.
-My research and teaching have developed at the intersections of critical social theory and cultural studies, urban and landscape studies and spatial/environmental planning and design, and they have formed particular approach to landscape architectural history, theory and criticism.
-My studies cross cut topics such as urban green space planning, green gentrification, racialization, socio-spatial inequality and segregation, migration, cultural heritage, visible and invisible borders, border making, coloniality, architecture space and race, place (place-making), public space, and spatial/environmental justice, gender equity, critical, transformative planning and design practices, bottom-up social and spatial movements.
-In my current works, I study issues of spatial justice with the lenses of critical race theory, black feminist spatial decolonial thought.
+My research and teaching have developed at the intersections of critical and cultural geography, urban and environmental sociology, cultural studies, and planning and design forming particular decolonial critical theory approach to planning and landscape architectural history, theory and criticism revolving around social and spatial justice and politics of space.
+My current studies cross cut topics such as green gentrification, racialization, socio-spatial epistemologies of whiteness, socio-spatial inequality and segregation, environmental racism, migration, cultural heritage, visible and invisible borders, border making, coloniality, architecture space and race, place (place-making), public space, and spatial/environmental justice, critical, insurgent, transformative planning and design practices, urban and environmental movements, subaltern knowledges.

 Teaching